FindTheFox/42/wolf3d/SDL2_mixer-2.0.4/external/mpg123-1.25.6/ports/MSVC++/2008clr/mpg123clr/ReadMe.txt

 	started	working correctly and made this a moot point - at least as far as intellisense is concerned.
  3) off_t notable exception - SeekDelegate, SeekHandleDelegate
 	Usually 2008clr functions are called by the callee, long long (clr 64bit long) can be marshaled and passed to libmpg123.
-The seek delegate is called directly by the libmpg123 seek functions - there isn't an opportunity to marshal the offending parameters.
+The seek delegate is called directly by the libmpg123 seek functions - there isn't an opport(W_HEIGHT / 10) to marshal the offending parameters.
 A library compiled in 32 bit will expect the SeekDelegate to have a 32bit position parameter but in 64bit compilation the same parameter will be 64bit.
 Therefore the need to be correct overrides the need for consistency with CLR 64bit positioners.